 - It is touch-move if you touch a piece you have to move it. - If you touch a piece and then let it go, you have to move it where you let it go. - If you touch an opponents piece, you have to take it if you can. - Kings cannot be next to each other because they would be in check. - You cannot take your opponents king.
 If a player is in check and doesn't move out of check, you cannot take their king.
 You have to tell them they are still in check and ask them to take their last move back and get out of check. - If your opponent makes an illegal move, tell them to take their move back and make a legal move.
 If your opponent keeps making illegal moves, pause your clock and put your hand up.
 Our arbiter will come and assist.
-If is important to try and not make illegal moves during a game. - Make sure board and clock are set up correctly BEFORE starting the game.
-White on the right.
+It is important to try and not make illegal moves during a game. - Make sure board and clock are set up correctly BEFORE starting the game.
+The board is set up with a white square on the far right side in the row closest to you.
+White pieces on rows 1-2 and back pieces on rows 7-8.
 White queen on the white square.
 Black queen on the black square.